1-Pay Flea Market Consignment Software | Space Rental Management

 Sales can be processed at one (or more) POS stations, reducing the need for additional POS hardware.
 A built-in sales receipt can eliminate the need for a costly thermal-receipt printer.

-Price labels can be printed (with or without barcodes) on sheet labels (using a standard ink printer) or on thermal-roll labels using a thermal label printer.
+Price labels can be printed (with or without barcodes) on sheet labels (using a standard ink printer) or on roll labels using a thermal label printer.

 What Is a Flea Market?